hetalang/HetaSimulator.jl/docs/src/tutorial/mc.md

 add_scenarios!(platform, scn_csv)
 ```

-Apply `mc` for the platform which is the same as simulations for all `Scenario`s of the platform.
+Apply `mc` to the platform to run MC simulations with all `Scenario`s in the platform.

 ```julia
 mcplat = mc(